jimmieego/jimmieego.github.io/projects/70-sap.md

 **Tools**: HTML, JavaScript

 ##Background
-Interest in the influence of culture on user interface design has grown both in the HCI community and IT industry.
-Culture issue in interface design is especially important in China, with an economy growing quickly and the greatest user populations in the future.
-This project served as an important basis to thoroughly understand different cultural traits in designing user interface for Chinese users.
-To incorporate issues arising from the industry, this project conceptualizes cultural differences and explores practice in interface design for Chinese users.
-With an experiment study, we examined the effects of design style on information search performance and workload of Chinese users and proposed design guidelines from the analysis of results.
-We also investigated culture patterns in website design from Chinese users' perspective and compared the results with those of the previous study on US and Korean cultures.
+Culture issue in interface design is important in China, with an economy growing quickly and the potentially largest user population.
+In 2006, this project aimed to conceptualize cultural differences and examine practices in interface design for Chinese users.
+We examined the effect of design style on visual search performance and task workload for Chinese users.
+We proposed design guidelines from the analysis of experiment results.
+We also investigated culture patterns in website design from Chinese users' perspective and compared the results with previous studies on western cultures.

 ##Project Outline
-The objective of this project was to contribute knowledge and design practice to SAP enterprise software design for different cultures.
-The main tasks completed for the project were:
+The objective of this project was to contribute empirical knowledge and design guidelines to SAP enterprise software design for different cultures.
+The main tasks for the project were:

-- Initial investigation, including a review of the literature, and a sampling of a large number of interfaces, aims at identify differences in interface design between Chinese, Korean, European, and US cultures;
+- Initial investigation, including literature review and sampling of a wide range of websites, aiming at identifying differences in interface design between Chinese and western cultures;
-- Design and exploration of prototype interfaces which reflect the information organization and design style of current Chinese web portals;
+- Design website prototypes representing common design styles of Chinese web portals;
-- Development and deployment of a user study to assess the performance and attitude of two typical Chinese user groups with the prototype interfaces.
+- Conducting a user study to assess the visual search performance and task worload of two typical Chinese user groups with low and high Internet experiences.

 ##Test Plan
-The test is designed to assigning participants to execute a series of practical tasks involving web navigation in 2 different design styles of a web application.
-In each individual test, the style element of design is controlled.
-Task content is derived from real application on an e-commerce web site, including registration, browsing, Email, online shopping, and order processing.

-Task types were:

-- (Specific) search and buy specific products;
-- (General) search and buy one type (generally, not confined to specific product).

-Each participant will be assigned 8 tasks testing their web navigation performance in the two design style, respectively.
-The test is divided into two rounds according to the design style.
-So each participant will carry out 16 tasks totally.
-The task of each participant is identical and the sequence is a Latin square design for the sake of eliminating any position effect.
-Variables measured are:
+In the user test, participants performed a series of visual search tasks on an online book store with two different design styles.
+The simple visual design style was similar to most western web portals at the time, with clear hierarchical links and brief texts; and the complex visual design style was a representation of major Chinese web portals, with detailed information upfront and no structured links.

+The tasks were similar to real online shopping experience.
+Participant were asked to find specific books on the website that matched with task instructions.
+Participants performed eight search tasks with each design style.

+Response measures of the test were:

-- Task time: The time for accomplishing a single task (in second).
-This variable is used as measure of efficiency in the web navigation.
+- Task time: The time for accomplishing a single task (in second);
-- Satisfaction:	Based on standard scale item of satisfaction using 5-point Likert-type scale with 1(strongly disagree) and 5(strongly agree).
+- Satisfaction:	A questionnaire measured using 5-point Likert scale;
-- Workload: The amount of work units assigned to a resource over a period of time, measured by NASA-TLX (Task Load Index) to obtain a subjective rating.
+- Workload: The amount of efforts required for the task, measured by NASA-TLX (Task Load Index).
-- Error: The number of wrong click or choice when task target is specified.
+- Error: The number of wrong clicks or choices for the search results.

 Simple visual design similar to western portals:
 ![Simple visual design]({{ site.baseurl}}/images/sap_simple.png)